liuchengxu/vista.vim/README.md

 #### Compile ctags with JSON format support

-First of all, check if your ctags supports JSON format via `ctags --list-features`.
-If not, I recommend you to install ctags with JSON format support that would make vista's parser easier and more reliable. [universal-ctags](https://github.com/universal-ctags/ctags) has JSON output mode, it's avaliable if u-ctags is linked to libjansson.
+First of all, check if your [universal-ctags](https://github.com/universal-ctags/ctags) supports JSON format via `ctags --list-features`.
+If not, I recommend you to install ctags with JSON format support that would make vista's parser easier and more reliable.
+And we are able to reduce some overhead in JSON mode by [disabling the fixed fields](https://github.com/universal-ctags/ctags/pull/2080).

+The JSON support for ctags is avaliable if u-ctags is linked to libjansson when compiling.

 - macOS